nylas-samples/quickstart-v3-scheduler-nextjs/app-router/README.md

-# Next.js Scheduler with App Router
+## Next.js Scheduler with App Router

-This project demonstrates how to integrate the Nylas Scheduler component within a Next.js application using the App Router architecture.
+This sample shows how to integrate Nylas Scheduler in a Next.js App Router app using a clean, minimal UI.

 ## Prerequisites